michael-sutu/Autofill4JobApply/README.md

 # Autofill4JobApply
 ### How to setup
-Download the files and then put them all into a folder.
-The go to chrome://extensions/ and toggle on developer mode(top right corner).
-Next click "Load unpacked" and select the folder that you have put the scripts in.
-Now the extension should be all up and running!
-When you update the code you can just press on the refresh button on the extension to make the updates.
+Close the project.
+Go to chrome://extensions/ and toggle on developer mode (top right corner).
+Next click "Load unpacked" and select the "Extension" folder in the github repo.
+Now the extension should be up and running!

-To initiate the auto fill go to a website and then click on the plugin.
-That should bring up a button that says "Start Autofill".
+You then need to go into the terminal and run `node index.js` to start the dashboard link.

-For some reason sometimes the content.js file does not work so you may need to remove the extension and then re add it when you want to test a new update.
+To access the dashboard and the autofill simply just click on the plugin.

 ### TODO
 ☑ Set up an extension.